unKNOWN-G/Projects/Google-bot/README.txt

     	7            21-03-2021             Added code to search in google scholar to get top n results 8            21-03-2021             Made an Update of Using Scihub to download from the links of top 5 research papers obtained from google_scholar function return links
     	9            22-03-2021             Added  a Feature to extract images from google images 10           22-03-2021             A bug found.
-Its taking ss of same size. like the image that being downloaded is of same size and is not actually getting downloaded.Its just getting screenshotted.
-Need to find an Alternate
+Image is not actually getting downloaded,it is getting screenshotted.
+And that too a bad one.
+Need to look for alternates

 Advancements that should be made ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯